Home / Family and children / Newly diagnosed children

 Tips for parents of newly diagnosed children

-When your child has type 1 diabetes, their pancreas makes little or no insulin.1 Insulin is a hormone that helps the body convert blood sugar into energy.
-Because the body needs insulin to live, your child will need to take it daily, either by injection or with a pump.2
+When your child has type 1 diabetes, it means their pancreas makes little or no insulin.1 Insulin is a hormone that helps the body convert blood sugar into energy.
+Because the body needs insulin to live, your child will need to take it daily, either by injection or via an insulin pump.2 Diabetes can come with lots of shots, so many people prefer to reduce the amount of needle pokes by opting for an insulin pump instead.
+Find out more about diabetes.

-Checking your child’s sugar levels is also important.
-This is something that will need to be done throughout the day using a glucometer or continuous glucose monitor (CGM)3.
-The goal will be to stay within a target range, which can vary depending on your child’s condition.
+Checking your child’s sugar levels is very important.
+Because sugar levels fluctuate throughout the day, it’s important to check your child’s glucose levels consistently using either a glucometer or continuous glucose monitor (CGM).3 The goal is to work with your child’s healthcare team to keep their levels within their target range of 70-180 mg/dL as much as possible.
 Checking your child’s glucose levels is vital to avoiding hypoglycemia (low blood sugar) or hyperglycemia (high blood sugar).

 Living with diabetes will be a learning experience for both you and your child.
-There are ample resources available that can help you learn more about this condition.
-Talk to your child’s doctor, as they can direct you to education and support services.
-You can learn how to balance the diet, medication, and exercise needs your child may have.
+There are ample resources available that can help you learn more about this condition and how to manage it.
+Talk to your child’s healthcare team, as they can direct you to many education and support services.

 You should expect highs and lows.
-Type 1 diabetes can be a constantly changing condition, and it’s often different for everyone.
-As you figure out what works for your child when it comes to food and activity, you’ll be able to better manage their condition.
-Finding healthy foods that your child likes, as well as fun ways to keep them active, will go a long way in avoiding potential health complications.
+Type 1 diabetes can be a constantly changing condition, and it’s often a different experience for everyone.
+As you figure out what works for your child when it comes to food and activity, you’ll be able to better manage their diabetes and figure out what works best for your family.
+Finding healthy foods that your child likes, as well as fun ways to keep them active, will go a long way in avoiding potential health complications in the future.

 Don’t be afraid to ask for help.
-There are millions of people living with diabetes, and chances are you have a friend or family member who understands this condition.
+There are millions of people living with diabetes all over the world, and chances are you have a friend or family member who could have their own diabetes connection!
 Lean on your own personal network when you have questions or need advice.
-There are also support groups available for parents of children with diabetes.
+There are also support groups available for parents of children with diabetes, and the #MedtronicChampion community is a great place to connect with others who have similar experiences.

-You can do this.
-While type 1 diabetes will call for some adjustments in your child’s life and daily routine, it’s important to remember that it’s treatable.
-With the right combination of medical care and support at home, your child can have a happy and healthy life.
+Remember — you can do this.
+While type 1 diabetes will call for some adjustments in both your child’s (and your own) life and daily routine, it’s important to remember that it’s manageable, and you are not in this alone.
+With the right combination of medical care and support at home, your child can live a long, happy, and healthy life.

 1. Type 1 diabetes.
 The Mayo Clinic Page. https://www.mayoclinic.org/diseases-conditions/type-1-diabetes/symptoms-causes/syc-20353011.
 Accessed 16SEP2021